 Apart from the aforementioned, the city is very safe – it has tens of thousands of students from around the world and feels like a large college town.

-- Visas - Many countries do not need a visa in order to enter Ukraine.
+- Visas - Many countries do not need a visa to enter Ukraine.
 Make sure your passport is valid for at least six months beyond the planned date of your travel and you need to apply for your visa well in advance as they cannot be acquired on Ukranian airports.
-If you are not sure about your visa status, contact your local Ukraininan embassy for further details.
+If you are not sure about your visa status, contact your local Ukrainian embassy for further details.

 - Currency - Ukrainian hryvnia is the official currency in Kharkiv.
 ATMs are widespread throughout the city.
 Credit cards are also accepted in most establishments.

-- Weather - Kharkiv has temperate continental climate.
+- Weather - Kharkiv has a temperate continental climate.
 Winters here are warm without much snow while summers are rainy.
 The rainfall in Kharkiv is significant, with precipitation even during the driest month.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Kharkiv, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Kharkiv, since it covers not only the costs of medical problems but also theft and loss of valuables.